Bel Powley Calls Pete Davidson Out On His Bullshit In The King Of Staten Island

 Kelsey is easy to underestimate.
 She’s the walking embodiment of the “Gym-Tan-Laundry” ethos, a Staten Island native with overly-ironed black hair, bronze contoured cheekbones, and a penchant for blinged-out denim.
 But unlike her friends, who make fun of their home borough, she wants to change the status quo.
 An aspiring civil servant, she hopes to contribute to the betterment of Staten Island, rather than stand idly by as Brooklyn takes all the glory.
 In that same way, she won’t just patiently wait for Scott to grow up.
 When he proves he isn’t ready for commitment, she tells him she can’t be a part of his life until he figures out what he wants.

-“It’s kind of flipped from an old-school rom-com, where it used to be her wanting [to help] him get over ihis shit, waiting for him, and not [him] realizing he was doing anything wrong.
+“It’s kind of flipped from an old-school rom-com, where it used to be her wanting [to help] him get over his shit, waiting for him, and not [him] realising he was doing anything wrong.
 Now, from the outset, Kelsey’s like, No you’ve got problems.
 You don’t treat me right; you need to go deal with your shit and then come back.”

 Advertisement